Sunday May 19, 2013

 So, yes, “Frances Ha” is a bit like the bastard child of Woody Allen and “Girls.”
 If Woody Allen weren’t funny and “Girls” didn’t feel painfully true.

 I don’t get the Gerwig love, either.
-Here, and in last year’s “Lola Versus,” she has a self-consciousness about her, a self-awareness that’s not good for a screen actor.
+Here, and in last year’s “Lola Versus,” she has a self-consciousness about her that’s not good for a screen actor.
 Sure, she’s goofy, but …

 The woman she’s enamored of?
 Sophie?
 Even more annoying.
 If Frances is frenetically self-centered, Sophie is confidently so.
 The two deserve each other.
 How they got all of these men interested in them I have no idea.